 appendonly yes

-Note that the minimal cluster that works as expected must contain at least three master nodes.
-For deployment, we strongly recommend a six-node cluster, with three masters and three replicas.
+Note that the minimal cluster that works as expected must contain at least three primary nodes.
+For deployment, we strongly recommend a six-node cluster, with three primaries and three replicas.

 You can test this locally by creating the following directories named after the port number of the instance you'll run inside any given directory.